isaziconsulting/XRayFrontSideDetection/index.md

 Convolutional neural networks (convnets) are a deep learning technique that use a hierarchy of filter banks to extract visual features as an input for a classifier.
 In our model we use a convnet with two convolutional layers and two dense affine layers.

+To find weights for filter banks that extract good features we train out model on 173 manually labelled images.
+As a loss function we use binary cross-entropy and the Adam as our gradient descent optimiser.

 # Performance

-Our model acheives 99% accuracy and a log-loss of 0.1 compared to previous work.
-Our work is therefore comparable to previous work.
-However our model uses 2 convolutional layers instead of Googlenet which uses 22 convolutional layers and is therefore simplier.
+Our model acheives 99% accuracy and a log-loss of 0.1 compared to previous work which achieves accuracy and .
+Our work is therefore comparable to previous work but with fewer parameters.
+Our model uses 2 convolutional layers instead of Googlenet which uses 22 convolutional layers and is therefore both more memory and computationally efficient.

 # Follow Us